WI Event for Doctoral Students

 Registration

 40 doctoral students can participate in the event.
 Registration takes place together with the conference registration via Conftool.
-The participation fee (30 euros) includes a one-year membership in the association “Die WI e.V.” (link).
-In order to make use of this, it is necessary to fill in a membership application form on site.
+Participants in the WI Event for Doctoral Students will receive a free one-year membership from the association “Die WI e.V.“.
+Participants must also fill out a membership application form on site if they are interested.

 Presenters